blocklessnetwork/v86-wasi/README.md

 ### 3. Run the test linux

-use the follow command to run the linux with the configure.
+use the follow command to run the linux with the configure file.

 ```bash
 $ cargo run -p v86-wasi --release $CONFG_FILE_PATH